carbon-language/carbon-lang/docs/design/generics/overview.md

 ```

 Implementations may be defined within the class definition itself or
 out-of-line.
-Implementations may optionally start with the `external` keyword to
+Implementations may optionally start with the `extend` keyword to
-say the members of the interface are not members of the class.
-Out-of-line
+say the members of the interface are also members of the class, which may only
-implementations must be external.
-External implementations may be defined in the
+be used in class scope.
+Otherwise, implementations may be defined in the library
-library defining either the class or the interface.
+defining either the class or the interface.

 #### Accessing members of interfaces